ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 someone's feet, Rabbi Yehudah Bar Bizna replies that it was Moshe's feet, and not another part of his body, because the terrifying angels Anger and Wrath had swallowed Moshe whole.
-His feet, sticking out of their mouths, was the only visible appendage remaining.]{.mark}
+His feet, sticking out of their mouths, was the only visible appendage remaining.]

 In addition to clarifying any linguistic confusion regarding the phrase *"a bridegroom of blood"*, Rabban Shimon seems motivated by larger